mwahlroos/libcoll-c/README.rst

-libccoll -- a C Collections Library
+libcoll -- a C Collections Library
 ===================================

-``libccoll`` is a generic collections library for the C programming language.
+``libcoll`` is a generic collections library for the C programming language.

 This library aims to provide a simple and minimalistic API of generic collections.